rachittshah/rachittshah/README.md

 I work with venture capital funds, software engineering and startups.

 My profile caught your eye?
-Added my contact details on my Github Profile.
+[Get in touch.](https://www.linkedin.com/in/rachitt-shah/)